 It’s been a particularly turbulent couple of years for women, and for equality in general.

 My personal response to some of the more high-profile setbacks over the last year has been an occasional feeling of powerlessness: what was the point of “The Year of the Woman” if, 25 years later, we’re still spinning our wheels?

-A few months ago, Wade and I were invited to work in partnership with the British Museum to create a talisman inspired by objects and artefacts from its archives.
+A few months ago, Wade and I were invited to work in partnership with the British Museum to design and handcraft a talisman inspired by objects and artifacts from its archives.
 Imagine the vast and varied treasure trove.
-Our choice of a lithograph honouring the suffragette movement by the British artist Theodore Blake Wirgman was obvious and instant for me, and it’s been one of the most gratifying talismans we've ever designed.
+Our choice of a lithograph honoring the suffragette movement by the British artist Theodore Blake Wirgman was obvious and instant for me, and it’s been one of the most gratifying talismans we've ever designed.